rwhetten/DeepSeqAnalysis/docs/source/awk-sed-bash.rst

 \

-7.	`Basic walkthrough of AWK <https://drive.google.com/open?id=1xuWyJCFegjVfxNw5iz9PvecVliDdqjOZ>`_ from chapter 1 of "THe AWK Programing Language" with datamash examples as well.
+7.	`Basic walkthrough of AWK <https://drive.google.com/open?id=1xuWyJCFegjVfxNw5iz9PvecVliDdqjOZ>`_ from chapter 1 of "The AWK Programing Language" with datamash examples as well.

+\

+8.	`Datamash examples and exercises <https://drive.google.com/open?id=1xMsvOyZI18WJgikMbhGiMwvBDb2x35Rs>`_ is a text file with example problems for practice with Datamash as well as a comment on how to deal with non-uniform filenames.

 Additional Resources
 ********************